AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/reports/recurring.md

 If you are new to the Analytics Reporting API, see [KPI reports](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/reports/kpi) for an introduction to constructing report requests before using this guide.
 If your use case requires bulk file delivery to cloud storage with Adobe-managed scheduling, see [Data Warehouse](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/data-warehouse) and [Cloud locations](https://developer.adobe.com/analytics-apis/docs/2.0/guides/endpoints/cloudloc) APIs instead.

-## Advantages of data pipeline workflows
+## Advantages of automated workflows

 When data feeds a system rather than a person, setting up a report pipeline has several advantages.
 Instead of manually constructing and sharing a scheduled report, you can script a Report API call for more control and reliability: